Skip to content

 Why hast thou dealt with us this way?” -Purgatorio XV.
 88-90

-Mary’s gentle treatment of her Son acts as a juxtaposition to the harshness of anger.
-In the New Testament, Jesus is not asking us to repress our anger but to dispel it through radical forgiveness.
-This is what Dante shows in the “Purgatorio” with his example of the Holy Virgin and others.
+Mary’s gentle treatment of her Son contrasts with the harshness of anger.
+In the New Testament, Jesus does not ask us to repress our anger but to dispel it through radical forgiveness.
+Dante shows this in the “Purgatorio” with his example of the Holy Virgin and others.

 The Deadly Sin of Anger Leading to Death in 'Hamlet'